ArtiomLK/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 2. Unless you have done so previously, you will need to register your Azure subscription to use the `Microsoft.SqlVirtualMachine` resource provider.
 In the Cloud Shell window, execute the following command:

     ```PowerShell
+    # Change the subscription ID to your subscription ID if necessary
+    Set-AzContext -Subscription <sub_id>

     Register-AzResourceProvider -ProviderNamespace Microsoft.SqlVirtualMachine
     ```